- Charlotte Money Beatty Memorial Scholarship

 Rose and Dave Hamm Annual Scholarship for Clinical Excellence in Physical Therapy

-The Rose and Dave Hamm Annual Scholarship for Clinical Excellence in Physical Therapy is awarded annually to an in-state student with financial need and promise for future clinical excellence in the physical therapy profession.
-The scholarship honors Dr. Hamm’s late husband, David Hamm, Jr., MD, who was well known for his genuine, compassionate care, his diagnostic skills, and his integrity with all medical personnel with whom his he worked.
-Rose Hamm (UNC Class of 1969) is currently an Assistant Professor of Clinical Physical Therapy at the Division of Biokinesiology and Physical Therapy, Ostrow School of Dentistry, University of Southern California.
+The Rose and Dave Hamm Annual Scholarship for Clinical Excellence in Physical Therapy is awarded annually to an in-state student with financial need and promise for future clinical excellence in the PT profession.
+The scholarship, which is funded by the Hamm Family Trust, honors Dr. Rose Hamm Bothner’s late husband, David Hamm, Jr., MD, who was known for his genuine and compassionate care, his diagnostic skills, and his integrity with all medical personnel with whom he worked.
+Dr. Bothner (UNC PT Class of 1969) is currently an Adjunct Assistant Professor of Clinical Physical Therapy at the Division of Biokinesiology and Physical Therapy, Ostrow School of Dentistry, University of Southern California.

 G. Wayne and Tanya B. Long Annual Scholarships in Physical Therapy